The proven two-sided marketplace playbook, based on 10+ years of experience

 When founders Gaurav Singhal and Dirk-Jan der Horst started Drive lah, their goal was to get the product out as quickly as possible.
 The decision paid off.

-Today, the Singapore-based marketplace for car-sharing has expanded to Australia, grown to a business with a team of 30+ employees, and raised millions in funding from investors.
+Today, the Singapore-based marketplace for car-sharing has expanded to Australia, grown to a business with 30+ employees, and raised millions in funding from investors.

-You can read the full Drive lah story here, and here's a podcast episode where Gaurav Singhal talks about balancing speed with quality.
+You can read the full Drive lah story, and here’s a podcast episode where Gaurav Singhal talks about balancing speed with quality.

 The Octopus Club lets parents buy and sell preloved clothes, toys, and other kid gear.

-The founder, Ana Rachel Estrougo has bought her furniture and clothes second-hand for many years.
+The founder, Ana Rachel Estrougo, had bought her furniture and clothes second hand for many years.
 But when she became a mother, she found it hard to buy quality items for her baby the same way.
 So she founded a marketplace to solve the problem herself.

 It was a crazy year, but looking back, Ana reflects on the moment she knew The Octopus Club could be a success: “When people I didn’t know started buying and selling from each other, it was a very powerful experience.
 That’s when I realized I had a business.”

-However, for The Octopus Club to grow, Ana knew she needed help.
-She launched a crowdfunding campaign and in 15 days, she reached her maximum target of £150,000 pre-revenue.
-She's also been able to grow the marketplace organically, doing very little paid marketing.
+However, Ana knew she needed help growing The Octopus Club.
+She launched a crowdfunding campaign, and in 15 days, she reached her maximum target of £150,000 pre-revenue.
+She’s also been able to grow the marketplace organically, with very little paid marketing.

 Sugarlift is a mission-driven art gallery with a two-sided marketplace.
-The platform is bridging the gap between brick-and-mortar galleries and the digital world and wants to make buying art more accessible.
+The platform bridges the gap between brick-and-mortar galleries and the digital world to make buying art more accessible.

-Wright didn't have the technical know-how to build a marketplace website, but that didn't stop him from launching and growing Sugarlift.
-Today, there are over 500 artists on Sugarlift’s online marketplace, ten to twenty of whom are exhibited in the physical gallery every year.
+Wright didn’t have the technical know-how to build a marketplace website, but that didn’t stop him from launching and growing Sugarlift.
+Today, there are over 500 artists on Sugarlift’s online marketplace, many of whom are exhibited in the physical gallery every year.

 Learn more about Wright and Sugarlift here.